GennadiyZakharov/nextflow-crash-course/docs/groovy-basics.md

 ## Operators and control structures

-In geenral Groovy uses C/Java operators, brackets for blocks and functions.
+In general, Groovy uses C/Java operators, brackets for blocks and functions.

 ### Mathematics and logic operators
 Mostly the same as in Python, but with more precise variable type control,